MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step4-review-destinations.md

 ## Upload destinations using a CSV file

 If you have many destinations to edit, you can choose to upload a bulk destinations CSV file.
 Download the *MigrationDestinations.csv* file template to your computer and enter your destinations.
-Save your file as a .csv file using any name you wish.
+The template lists all migration tasks that have never been run, and you can add to or modify the last column “Destination path”.
+Then save your file as a .csv file using any name you wish.

 ![upload destinations for Google accounts bulk](media/mm-google-bulk-upload-destination-panel.png)

 1. From the Migrations tab, select **Upload destinations** from the menu bar.
 2. Select the file to upload with your destinations.
+3. The destinations will be validated upon uploading. </br>
+- The validation process may take a while and can be skipped, but we strongly recommend you complete the validation.
+- A validation report is generated if issues are found.
+Download the report to fix the issues based on the error message provided.
+Then re-upload the fixed destinations to pass the validation.

 4. Select **Save**.

 >[!Important]
->Review your destination CSV file before you upload it to make sure you have entered the values in correctly.
-The destination file is not validated, and once you have migrated to these destinations it cannot be undone.
+>Rows with vacant a “destination path” will be skipped in the validation process.

 ## Go to [**Step 5: Map identities**](mm-google-step5-map-identities.md)